Delegasi-Tech/delreact-agent/docs/docs/ReactAgentBuilder-CustomWorkflow-Guide.md

 ---
 sidebar_position: 12
-title: Custom Workflow Advanced Configuration
+title: Custom Workflow Guide
 description: Advanced configuration for custom workflows
 ---

-# ReactAgentBuilder Custom Workflow - Advanced Configuration Guide
+# User Guide

 This document extends the [Quick Reference](./ReactAgentBuilder-CustomWorkflow-Quick-Reference.md) with detailed configuration options for agents and workflows.